What are the most common interview questions asked in a Philippine call center job interview and how can one answer them?

 - Do you have any questions for us?
 (Ask intelligent questions.)

-In the Philippines, call centers are virtually everywhere, especially in highly urban areas.
+In the Philippines, call centers are virtually everywhere, especially in highly urbanized areas.
 Aside from Metro Manila, Cebu already has some BPO companies.
-As the years pass by, more and more Filipinos find themselves plunging into this industry.
+As the years pass by, more and more Filipinos find themselves entering this industry.

-Here are 8 things on acing a Philippine call center job interview:
+Here are 8 tips on acing a Philippine call center job interview:

-You’ve probably heard of this famous one.
-This statement is an ice-breaker and is often used to start an interview—whether it’s for a BPO in Cebu or some other job.
+You’ve probably heard of this famous interview question.
+This statement is an ice-breaker and is often used to start an interview, whether it’s for a BPO in Cebu or any other job.

 This isn’t a time for you to rant about yourself or your hobbies, or to say anything that has nothing to do with the job.

 Instead, mention your accomplishments and strengths that are vital to the position you’re applying for.
 This also includes your educational background and employment history, if any.
-If you have any special skills that will give you an edge, then make sure to highlight them.
+If you have any special skills that will give you an edge, then make sure to highlight them as well.

 If this isn’t your first job, then you should definitely expect this question to come up.

-What’s important is for you to be as honest as plausible, but refrain from bashing your former employees or colleagues.
+What’s important is for you to be as honest as possible, but refrain from talking negatively about your former employees or colleagues.

-Aside from wanting to know your career goals, your interviews also need to ensure that you’ve done appropriate research on their company.
+Aside from wanting to know your career goals, your interviews also need to ensure that you’ve done your research about their company.
 Don’t expect to be hired if you have no idea about the company’s services!